Dow Jones levels up cross-functional collaboration with Slack

 The Dow Jones content marketing team saves sales account executives invaluable time with the Highspot app for Slack.
 Colleagues from the content team can drop useful information in Highspot that the sales team can easily find and use to engage prospective customers.

-No matter what app the teams at Dow Jones are using, Slack serves as the central command centre.
+No matter what app the teams at Dow Jones are using, Slack serves as the central command center.

 Creating a cross-functional content strategy in channels